DISC-PAIN Study

 Healthcare Professional Experience - Completed.

-Developing knowledeg survey and capturing healthcare professionals knowledge skills and confidence across the UK.
+Developing a knowledge survey and capturing healthcare professionals' knowledge, skills, and confidence across the UK.

 Identify components of intervention to improve healthcare professionals knowledge, skills and confidence of cancer-related pain.